gisogrimm/ovbox/INSTALL.md

 ````
 ssh pi@raspberrypi
 ````
 The default password is `raspberry`.
-This need to be changed, e.g., to `ovbox2020`.
+This needs to be changed, e.g., to `ovbox2020`.
 To change the password, type `passwd`.

 At this point you may try to use our installer script.
 If everything goes well, you will have a ready-to-use ovbox.
 It may take several hours to run.
 To use the installer script, type these commands as user pi:
 ````
 wget https://github.com/gisogrimm/ovbox/raw/master/installovbox.sh
 . installovbox.sh
 ````
+Please mind the space between the dot and `installovbox.sh`.
 Your input is required sometimes.
 Type "yes" when asked if realtime priority should be activated.
 Type Enter when the TASCAR installer asks to install files.

 Finally, restart the system with
 ````
 sudo shutdown -r now
 ````
+If everything went well, approximately 1 minute after powering on the device you should hear an announcement via headphones.
+You may shutdown the device by simply unplugging the power.

 Alternatively, you may follow the manual installation instructions below.